 *Some of the links in this post might be affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Wild for Nature by receiving a small commission.

-There has been some talk around the web on coconut oil (ok, a lot about coconut oil) and its SPF level.
-I found claims that coconut oil can serve as a sunscreen in itself; the same went for olive oil.
-That’s why I made a list of a top 10 natural oils that could be used as an ingredient in a natural homemade sunscreen.
-Below you’ll find the recipe for my homemade tanning oil.
+There has been some talk around the web on coconut oil as sunscreen and its SPF level.
+I found claims that coconut oil can serve as a sunscreen in itself; the same apparently goes for olive oil as sunscreen, shea butter SPF, cocoa butter SPF, and the list goes on and on.

 - Natural oils as a sunscreen